tibogens/OpenThreads/README.txt

-# OpenThreads

-*Note: this is a fork of the official OpenSceneGraph SVN repo at version 3.3.6.
-It is not meant to be kept up-to-date, but OpenThreads is a very mature and robust library and does not change often.*

 This library is intended to provide a minimal & complete Object-Oriented (OO) thread interface for C++ programmers.
 It is loosely modeled on the Java thread